haddadnidal/.dotfiles/scripts/Readme_scripts.txt

 #clipboard_copy.sh
 ##a script that takes a file as input and copy its output to clipboard to paste
 ##!!need xclip "sudo apt-get install xclip"

 #exemple to script on
 ### uptime | xclip -selection clipboard ###

+#myscripts
+#A script that lists all custom scripts made by me
+# take the third line as a description of the file